brightcove/player-plugins-walkthrough/cheat-sheet.md

 ```

-Open the web inspector console, and try these commands:
+Serve your new page upusing a webserver and open the web inspector console, and use these commands to interact
+with the player:
 ```javascript
 //Get a reference to the player var player = videojs('player');